 Editors, authors, chefs, restaurant owners, critics and journalists—among hundreds of personalities from the culinary literature—participate annually in the event.

-Such recognition is one of the reasons why in gastronomy, the answer is Colombia.
+Such recognition is one of the reasons why in gastronomy, Colombia is filled with Sabrosura.